laetusFlow/MeyerPenny/README.md

 # MeyerPenny
-A paper playing with quantum coins
+A paper toying with quantum coins